SubhamMurarka/Schotky/README.md

 # Schotky: Scalable URL Shortener Service

-**Schotky** is a high-performance and scalable URL shortener designed to transform long URLs into compact, shareable links.
-With its robust infrastructure and efficient design, Schotky ensures quick URL resolution, high reliability, and optimal user experience.
+Schotky is a high-performance and scalable URL shortener designed to transform long URLs into compact, shareable links.
+With its robust infrastructure, efficient design, and built-in analytics service, Schotky ensures quick URL resolution, high reliability, and detailed insights into user interactions for an optimal user experience.

 ---